LTUC/amman-dotnet-401d2/Curriculum/Class10/Resources/STACKSQUEUES.md

 ![Singly Linked List](assets/Dequeue2.PNG)

 3. Now that we have moved `Front` to the second node in line, we can next re-assign the `Next` property on the `Temp` node to null.
-We do this because we want to make sure that all the proper nodes clear any unneccesary references for the garbage collector to come in later and clean up.
+We do this because we want to make sure that all the proper nodes clear any unnecessary references for the garbage collector to come in later and clean up.

 ![Singly Linked List](assets/Dequeue3.PNG)

 4. Congratulations!
-You have just succesfully completed a `Dequeue` action on a queue!
+You have just successfully completed a `Dequeue` action on a queue!

 ![Singly Linked List](assets/Dequeue4.PNG)